The best mattress bags you need for when you (finally!) move out — or back in

 Should I put my mattress in a bag?

 Short answer: Yes!
 Not wrapping your mattress in protective packaging could be one of the biggest moving mistakes you could make.
-Mattresses are expensive, and not worth the risk of damage.
+Mattresses (including the best mattress in a box, the best memory foam mattress, and the best organic mattresses) can be an expensive investment, and not worth the risk of damage.
 Mattress bags can keep your bed protected from spills and stains when en route to your new place, and free from pests, bed bugs, and mold if you're planning on keeping it in storage for some time.
 It could be the difference between your mattress lasting for years to come or having to spend the rest of your savings on a new one.

 How we chose these mattress bags

-No, we haven't had hands-on experience with these mattress bags, but with plenty of reviews, you have!
-To make sure this list is a ~short~ roundup of only the best bags you can get to protect your bed, we've read the ratings, compared and contrasted the comments, and done our thorough research.
+No, we haven't had hands-on experience with these mattress bags, but with plenty of reviews, the public has!
+To make sure this list is a short roundup of only the best bags you can get to protect your bed, we've read the ratings, compared and contrasted the comments, and done our thorough research.
 The six here scored top marks for durability and cost and live up to expectations, according to customers.
 We've filtered out the best from the rest, so you don't have to.
 Pick up one of these mattress bags and believe me: your biggest purchase yet will be protected.

 SPONSORS